Learning in Mean Field Games: A Survey: Iterative methods

 Under suitable assumptions, $\tilde\mu^{\ell}$ converges to a stationary MFG equilibrium distribution.
 It is important to note that in general the last iterate $\pi^{\ell}$ of the policy does \emph{not} generate $\tilde\mu^{\ell}$ and hence does not converge towards an equilibrium policy.
 If one cares about the equilibrium policy, it is thus required to learn a policy generating $\tilde\mu^{\ell}$.
 In some cases, convergence of the last iterate towards an equilibrium holds, see e.g.~\citet{cardaliaguethadikhanloo2017learningfictitious}.

-For finite-state MFGs, a rate of convergence has been obtained by~\citet{perrin2020fictitious} for continuous-time FP under monotonicity condition and by~\citet{geist2021concave,bonnans2021generalized} respectively for discrete-time FP in some potential MFGs.
-In linear-quadratic MFGs, a rate of convergence has been obtained by~\citet{delarue2021exploration}, who also studied the impact of common noise.
+For finite-state MFGs, a rate of convergence of $O(1/t)$ has been obtained by~\citet{perrin2020fictitious} for continuous-time FP under monotonicity condition and by~\citet{geist2022concave,lavigne2023generalized} respectively for discrete-time FP in some potential MFGs.
+In linear-quadratic MFGs, a rate of convergence has been obtained by~\citet{delarue2024exploration}, who also studied the impact of common noise.
+Fictitious play has also been used in combination with finite-difference scheme to solve the MFG PDE system in~\citep{inoue2023fictitious}.

 Slowing down the updates of the mean field term is also in line with the idea of using a two-timescale approach for mean field Nash equilibria~\citep{subramanian2019reinforcement,mguni2018decentralisedli,angiulifouquelauriere2022unified,pmlr-xie21-learning}.
 Here, the distribution and the policy (or the value function) are both updated at every iteration but the distribution is updated at a slower rate than the policy.
 Intuitively, this implies that the representative agent has enough time to compute an approximate best response before the distribution changes too much.
+We refer to e.g.~\cite{angiuli2023convergence} for a proof of convergence, under suitable assumptions, using two-timescale and stochastic approximation arguments.

+Whenever Nash equilibria are not unique, one can use a slight alteration of the Fictitious Play algorithm to learn coarse correlated equilibria. \citet{muller2022learningmfce} defined \textbf{Joint Fictitious Play}, in the continuous-time update regime, as:

+This algorithm has been proved to converge to a mean field coarse correlated equilibrium.
+More precisely, the distribution which uniformly samples $\pi^{BR}_t$ with $t \in [0, T]$, and recommends this policy to the whole population, converges towards a mean field coarse correlated equilibrium at a rate of $\mathcal{O}\left ( \frac{1}{T} \right )$.

 \looseness=-1 \paragraph{Smoothing the policy updates. } Another way to bring more stability to the iterative method is to regularize the policy update.
 For instance, the greedy policy operator defined in~\eqref{eq:greedy-statio-pol-op} is very sensitive to perturbations of the state-action value function.
 Small changes in this value function might lead to significant changes in the induced greedy policy.
 To mitigate this problem, it is common to replace the $\argmax$ by a $\softmax$, meaning that we can define: